crywolfe/code-challenge/README.md

 ###JAVASCRIPT CODING CHALLENGE
 I also finished the first three javascript coding challenges.
 When we talk, I can walk you through how I solved those problems.

+###REFACTORING TO DOS
+1. I would like the traverse method to be shorter
+2. I would like to create a menu to give the user the option the user to search for the minimum sum.

 ###FOLLOW UP
 I'm looking forward to our call on Tuesday.